Yeesookyung

-Yeesookyung (Korean: 이수경, born 1963) is a South Korean multi-disciplinary artist and sculptor best known for her Translated Vase series which utilizes the broken fragments of priceless Korean ceramics to form a new sculpture.
-Yee's biomorphic sculptures highlight the beauty and possibility after rupture.
-Her other works in installation and drawings explore psycho-spiritual introspection, cultural deconstruction, kitsch, as well as Korean traditional arts and history melded with contemporary aesthetics.
+Yeesookyung (Korean: 이수경, born 1963) is a South Korean multi-disciplinary artist and sculptor best known for her Translated Vase series which utilizes the broken fragments of discarded Korean ceramics to form new sculptures.
+Her other works in installation and drawings explore dynamics of feminism and feminine experience, psycho-spiritual introspection, cultural deconstruction, as well as Korean traditional arts and history melded with contemporary aesthetics.